 Her latest applied research is on engagement, through development of a new framework titled: Leveraging Engagement, with “Fan Favorites” article in Strategy + Business providing case studies.
 As part of this research, she has led multiple teams to conduct engagement research in the areas of unscripted entertainment, transmedia entertainment, music and sports.
 In conjunction with this research, she worked with engineers and data scientists to design Fanalytica, an insights dashboard that extend beyond volumetric and sentiment to text / visual cognitive computing that makes data actionable.

-Erin’s research is currently focused on investigating topics such as tangible play and learning, as well as new forms of storytelling from augmenting our public spaces, virtual reality and OTT (over the top) programming.
-Her most recent prototypes were to develop a sensor-based toy that connects to a data-driven story world, as well as a dynamic book to create an experimental platform to explore new forms of reading and writing as well as joint media engagement between children and their caregivers.
+As a researcher, strategist and creator, Erin is currently focused on investigating topics such as “phygital” play and learning, as well as new forms of engagement and storytelling in augmenting our public spaces, virtual reality and OTT (over the top) programming.
+Current projects in development include Winklebeans, a sensor-based toy that connects to a data-driven story world, a VR narrative study to identify best storytelling techniques and practices that evoke empathy and engagement and CARPE parks, a collaborative augmented reality play experience in your public park.

 Before coming to USC, Erin was Research Director for Project New Media Literacies at MIT and also has conducted classes as a Visiting Lecturer at MIT’s Comparative Media Studies Department and Harvard University’s Project Zero Summer Institute.
 She is known for her social entrepreneurship activities in founding Zoey’s Room, one of the first social media citizen science programs and networks for young girls to connect with women role models.